kithmina1999/worklenz-astro/src/content/blog/wrike-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [smartsheet-alternative, kantata-alternative, redbooth-alternative, ntaskmanager-alternative]
+related: [basecamp-self-hosted-alternative, trello-self-hosted-alternative, teamwork-self-hosted-alternative, ganttpro-self-hosted-alternative]
 ---